General Safety Programs – UBC Employee Information

+Workers must also receive a site specific safety orientation, as each area will have their own safety procedures (i.e. meeting area during a building evacuation, etc).
 The site specific safety orientation is required to be completed with your supervisor.
 A PART 2 Site Specific Safety Orientation is available to document the information reviewed.

 Access New Worker Safety Orientation.

-Each contractor must be familiar with all current legislation pertaining to the work and will be responsible to follow and enforce such legislation.
 Contractors should also refer to the UBC Technical Guidelines for additional information.

-Notice of Project & Project Impact Assessment
+Project Impact Assessment

 All new construction and renovation projects must be assessed to determine potential health, safety and environmental impacts.
-A Notice of Project & Project Impact Assessment must be completed, and all identified impacts must be reviewed and approved by Facilities Management and Risk Management Services.
+A Project Impact Assessment must be completed, and all identified impacts must be reviewed and approved by Facilities Management and Risk Management Services.
 This approval must be obtained prior to the commencement of the project to ensure proper action has been taken.
 All projects will be assessed on an individual basis.
 It is the responsibility of the Project Manager or University representative (i.e. Properties Trust, Campus Planning) to ensure the assessment is accurately completed and that appropriate action is taken to minimize disruption and protect faculty, staff, students, children, visitors, and animals.